-Districts may charge fees for the care provided.
-Districts may consider, if financially feasible, including a sliding fee-based scale and scholarships, to ensure children from low-income families are able to access the care.
+Districts and charter schools may charge fees for the care provided.
+Districts and schools may consider, if financially feasible, including a sliding fee-based scale and scholarships, to ensure children from low-income families are able to access the care.
+See the Schools section for exceptions related to care for children of essential workers.

-Consistent with child care in previous years, this care may be provided to children of any age as long as districts meet licensing and other regulatory requirements.
-In addition, districts may continue to provide child care for families participating in the Child Care Assistance Program (CCAP) at a program licensed or certified by the Department of Human Services.
+Consistent with child care in previous years, this care may be provided to children of any age as long as districts/charter school meet licensing and other regulatory requirements.
+In addition, districts/charter school may continue to provide child care for families participating in the Child Care Assistance Program (CCAP) at a program licensed or certified by the Department of Human Services.
+For programs that are exempt from licensure and are not currently certified to accept CCAP payments, we encourage them to get certified.
+Certification is required to accept CCAP and helps protect the health and safety of children by requiring that providers meet minimum standards for care and physical environment.
+In June the legislature passed and the Governor signed into law an increase to CCAP reimbursement rates for providers that will go into effect on September 21, 2020, and will likely increase the amount certified centers will be eligible to receive for children accessing CCAP.
+For more information on the certification process and the application for certification, visit this DHS website.